jrodriguezn19/intelliFarm/README.md

 # intelliFarm

-Web Application to monitor the environment and animals in Smart Farms.

-Technologies used:
--   The main dashboard was developed using the Javascript Framework **Angular**, Bootstrap and Nebular UI libraries.
+## Overview

+intelliFarm is a web application designed to monitor the environment and animals in smart farms.
+By integrating sensor data collection with a robust dashboard, intelliFarm enables farm managers to oversee environmental conditions and animal health in real-time, enhancing the management and productivity of modern farms.

+## Features

+- **Real-Time Monitoring**: Track environmental variables and animal conditions continuously.
+- **Intuitive Dashboard**: Developed with Angular, Bootstrap, and Nebular UI for an engaging user experience.
--   The sensor readings to measure environmental variables and monitor the animals are collected through a Raspberry Pi running a program written in **Python** that process the collected data and send it to a database in Firebase.
+- **Sensor Data Processing**: Raspberry Pi running a Python program for efficient data collection and processing.
+- **Cloud Storage**: Sensor data stored and managed in Firebase for scalability and accessibility.

+## Technology Stack

+- **Frontend**: Angular, Bootstrap, Nebular UI
+- **Backend**: Python on Raspberry Pi
+- **Database**: Firebase
+- **Hardware**: Raspberry Pi

+## Contributing

+Contributions are welcome!
+Please submit a pull request or open an issue to discuss any changes or improvements.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+## Contact

+For any inquiries or support, please contact [jrodrigueznocua@gmail.com](mailto:your-email@example.com).

 ![GeneralDashboard1.png](https://github.com/jrodriguez19/intelliFarm/blob/master/screenshots/GeneralDashboard1.png?raw=true)